kangaroo72/homelab/snappymail/README.md

 # Snappymail (A Fork from Rainloop) based on the docker-image from kouinkouin

+Before running the image, customize the .env-file corresponding your domain.

 You can access snappymail by requesting to URLs

 https://mail.domain.tld (Standard-Access)